AnonymousAuthor000/Code2536/README.md

 `bash build_obf.sh`

 Note that you can modify the test model and obfuscation parameters in the script.
+The obfuscated model is saved as the 'obf_model.tflite'.